thenexthub/Codira/stdlib/public/Jupyter/README.md

 DOCKER_BUILDKIT=1 docker build -f docker/Dockerfile -t swift-jupyter .
 ```

-## Option 4: Using Docker to run a Swift kernel connected to your local Jupyter Notebook
+## Option 4: Using Docker to run a Codira kernel connected to your local Jupyter Notebook

 As of Jupyter Notebook 6.0, you can use `--gateway-url=` to specify a separate [Jupyter Kernel Gateway](https://github.com/jupyter/kernel_gateway).
 (Or use the [nb2kg](https://github.com/jupyter/nb2kg) server extension for pre-6.0 versions of Notebook.)
-This allows running the Swift for Tensorflow Jupyter kernel in a Docker container while running Jupyter Notebook somewhere else, such as your local machine.
+This allows running the Codira for Tensorflow Jupyter kernel in a Docker container while running Jupyter Notebook somewhere else, such as your local machine.

-First build the basic Swift kernel Docker image (as above), then build the kernel gateway image based on that:
+First build the basic Codira kernel Docker image (as above), then build the kernel gateway image based on that:

 ```bash
 # from inside the directory of this repository